 Whatever the functionality of your app, these elements are most likely to be present in an educational app.

-Next-gen technologies enter educational apps
+Next-gen technologies in educational app development

 Emerging technologies and approaches are waiting to be implemented within mobile learning apps.